rachelss/r-novice-gapminder/index.md

 > ## Prerequisites {.prereq}
 >
-> Have attended the Shell and Git sessions.
+> Have attended the Shell sessions.
 >

 ## Topics